-Once a year, the Company performs stress and scenario testing aimed at quantifying the impact certain risk events will have on own-funds and the solvency capital requirement of several scenarios.
+On an annual basis the Company performs stress and scenario testing aimed at quantifying the impact certain risk events will have on own-funds and the solvency capital requirement of several scenarios.
 The Company also conducts reverse stress tests on an annual basis that examine the conditions that would push the SCR ratio below 100% and which would completely deplete the Company's equities.
 These stress tests and scenarios help EIL to understand potential losses to ensure that the Company is prepared to withstand projected losses from the selected events, including ensuring that there is adequate capital to withstand the event.
 The selection of the stress and scenario tests are agreed by Senior Management and the Risk Management Committee and approved by the Board as part of the ORSA process.

-The scenarios which the Company considered for stress testing and scenario analysis, as reported in the 2023 ORSA report are as follows:
+The scenarios which the Company considered for stress testing and scenario analysis, as reported in the 2024 ORSA report are as follows:

-- Scenario 1: Earthquake impacting on EIL's entire portfolio of PDBI, Motor and Marine risks (subject to a PML computation); - Scenario 2: Investment portfolio shock resulting from market instability; - Scenario 3: Deterioration in the local insurance market.
+- Scenario 1: Earthquake impacting on EIL's entire portfolio of PDBI, Motor and Marine risks (subject to a PML computation); - Scenario 2: Investment portfolio shock resulting from market instability; - Scenario 3: Downtime in IT systems

-The above stress tests were performed using the 3-year business plan and the 3-year financial projections that were based on 2022 actual year-end figures.
+The above stress tests were performed using the 3-year business plan and the 3-year financial projections that were based on 2023 actual year-end figures.